 Shipments of coal on the Great Lakes totaled 3,049,705 tons in September, an increase of 6.3 percent compared to August, but a drop of 10.1 percent compared to a year ago.
 Compared to the month’s 5-year average, loadings were down 14.5 percent.
 Overseas shipments from Superior, Wisconsin, continued in September.
 Coal shipped to Québec City for reloading into oceangoing vessels totaled 192,000 tons

 The U.S. and Canadian Coast Guards have commenced Operation Coal Shovel, seasonal domestic ice breaking operations in the southern part of Lake Huron, Lake St. Clair, the St. Clair and Detroit River systems, Lake Erie and Lake Ontario, starting Thursday, Jan.
 3. The U.S. and Canadian Coast Guard icebreakers work together to prevent ice jams in these vital economic waterways as conditions worsen throughout the winter.

-U.S.-flag Great Lakes freighters (lakers) carried 2.2 million tons of dry-bulk cargo in March, a decrease of 7% compared to 2012.
-However, the fleet’s March float was marginally ahead of the month’s five-year average.
+U.S.-flag Great Lakes freighters (lakers) moved 83.3 million tons of cargo in 2016, a decrease of 4.5 percent compared to 2015, according to the Lake Carriers’ Association (LCA).
+The 2016 float was also 7.7 percent below the fleet’s five-year average.

 A new study commissioned by the U.S. Treasury Department lists modernization of the locks at Sault Ste.
 Marie, Mich., as one of the 40 American transportation and water “megaprojects” that could bring as much as $1.3 trillion in national economic benefits